-More serious misdemeanours are reported directly to the Head of Prep and may lead to the giving of a debit without following the steps above.
+More serious misdemeanours are reported directly to the Head of Prep and may lead to a consequence (e.g. loss of break time, cleaning up damage) without following the steps above.
+A restorative conversation with the Head of Prep will also take place.
 Further consequences of persistent poor behaviour may result in withdrawal of free-time, or the missing of a school event such as a trip.